Follow us on Social & Subscribe to our newsletter to learn more about EDCC!

 LEGISLATOR LIFETIME ACHIEVEMENT

-Representative McLachlan was selected as this year’s ‘Legislator Lifetime Achievement’ for her leadership in strengthening Colorado’s economy through public policy achievement:
+Representative Bird was selected as this year’s ‘Legislator Lifetime Achievement Winner’ for her achievements in the following activities:

 • Legislative highlights include: